t1804preet-2007/Induction-/README.md

 ## Day 6
 ### Date 6 August,2025

-### Time 9:30am to 10:00am
+### Time 9:30am to 10:30am
 This lecture was taken by **Dr.PARMINDER SINGH**.Sir told us that there are 4 hostel-3 for boys and 1 for girls.approx for 1240 students.All hostels are connect with wifi facality in oue collage.
 There are one central library, 3 computer labs and 17 playground.There are 3 canteens and one ststionary shop.
-He told us total about the campus,which is very helpful for us.
+He told us all information about the campus,which is very helpful for us.

+### Time 10:30am to 12:30pm
+This lecture was taken by **Mr.MANPREET SINGH**.
+Sir told us about **FITNESS FOR ENGINESS**.
+Sir told us that fitness means keep ing our body healthy and active.We should do some form of exersice every daylike walking,jogging,yoga and playing sports.
+Along with exersice,eating a balanced diet with fruit, vegetables,and enough water is very important.Fitness not only keeps our bodystrong but also helps our mind stay fresh and stress free

+.,